Second Empire style: Birth of a new art movement

-While the academic painters dominated the Salon, new artists and new movements rose to prominent prominence under Napoleon III.
-Gustave Courbet (1819–1872) was the leader of the school of realist painters during the Second Empire who depicted the lives of ordinary people and rural life, as well as landscapes.
+While the academic painters dominated the Salon, new artists and new movements rose to prominence under Napoleon III.
+Gustave Courbet (1819–1877) was the leader of the realist school during the Second Empire, depicting the lives of ordinary people and rural subjects alongside landscapes.
 He delighted in scandal and condemned the art establishment, the Academy of Fine Arts, and Napoleon III.
-In 1855, when his submissions to the Salon were rejected, he put on his own exhibit of forty of his paintings in a nearby building.
-In 1870, Napoleon III proposed giving the Legion of Honour to Courbet, but Courbet disdainfully rejected the offer.
+In 1855, when his submissions to the Salon were rejected, he mounted his own exhibition of forty paintings in a nearby building.
+In 1870, Napoleon III proposed awarding the Legion of Honour to Courbet, but Courbet disdainfully rejected the offer.

-The term Impressionist was not invented until 1874, but during the Second Empire, all the major impressionist painters were at work in Paris, inventing their own personal styles.
-Claude Monet exhibited two of his paintings, a landscape and portrait of his future wife Camille Doncieux, at the Paris Salon of 1866.
+The term Impressionist was not coined until 1874, but during the Second Empire all the major Impressionist painters were at work in Paris, developing their own personal styles.
+Claude Monet exhibited two of his paintings — a landscape and a portrait of his future wife Camille Doncieux — at the Paris Salon of 1866.

 A major decorative painter whose career was launched under Napoleon III was Puvis de Chavannes.
-He became known in the Paris in the Belle Époque for his murals in the Paris Panthéon, the Sorbonne and the Hôtel de Ville, Paris.
+He became celebrated in the Belle Époque for his murals in the Paris Panthéon, the Sorbonne, and the Hôtel de Ville, Paris.

-Edgar Degas (1834–1917), the son of a banker, studied academic art at the École des Beaux-Arts and travelled to Italy to study the Renaissance painters.
-In 1868, he began to frequent the Café Guerbois, where he met Manet, Monet, Renoir, and the other artists of a new, more natural school, and began to develop his own style.
+Edgar Degas (1834–1917), the son of a banker, trained in academic painting at the École des Beaux-Arts and travelled to Italy to study the Renaissance masters.
+In 1868, he began to frequent the Café Guerbois, where he met Manet, Monet, Renoir, and other artists of a newer, more naturalistic school, and began to develop his own distinctive style.